Two NC students were announced as Rising Star award winners at the Niagara Wine Festival.

 Presented at the festival’s RBC Reception, the awards recognize top individuals currently pursing their education in the wine and culinary arts.
-Each award acknowledges rising stars in their respective fields, who embody the future of Niagara’s internationally recognize wine and culinary industries—one of the top employers in Niagara.
+Each award acknowledges rising stars in their respective fields who embody the future of Niagara’s internationally recognized wine and culinary industries—one of the top employers in the region.

 Labatte was nominated for the Wine Rising Star Award by CFWI dean Craig Youdale and wine faculty.
 He was noted for being a top performer in the classroom, achieving nothing below a 94% average each term, as well as for his responsiveness to new ideas and concepts, and his passion for the wine industry.
 Labatte is a regular volunteer at industry events as well as on-campus activities.
 He currently works at Rosewood Estates.